 Comparison Between Gastric Band and Gastric Sleeve

-Having made a life-changing decision to embark on weight loss treatment with bariatric surgery you need to consider your options as well as the pros and cons of the various operations.
-We are going to do a comparison between the gastric sleeve and the adjustable gastric band.
+Having made a life-changing decision to embark on weight loss treatment with bariatric surgery, you need to consider your options as well as the pros and cons of the various operations.
+We are going to make a comparison between the gastric sleeve and the adjustable gastric band.

-The two operations we are going to look at are the laparoscopic adjustable gastric band (LAGB), which is an operation that involves placing a medical device around the top of the stomach to control hunger and eating, and the laparoscopic sleeve gastrectomy (LSG), also called the gastric sleeve, this is an operation which surgically removes a greater part of the stomach to limit food intake.
+The two operations we are going to look at are the laparoscopic adjustable gastric band (LAGB), which is an operation that involves placing a medical device around the top of the stomach to control hunger and eating.
+Gastric Sleeve surgery is a weight loss procedure removing a significant part of the stomach aiming to limit food intake.

 During the weight loss phase in the first 1-2 years, patients are on 600-800 calories a day which increases to 1000-1200 once patients have reached their target goal weight.

-Patients are advised to eat protein-rich foods, avoid high fat and high-calorie foods, drink 6-8 cups of water a day and avoid carbonated drinks.
-Patients are also recommended to eat five small meals a day, avoid snacking and not to eat and drink at the same time.
+Our team advises patients to eat protein-rich foods, avoid high fat and high-calorie foods, drink 6-8 cups of water a day and avoid carbonated drinks.
+Patients are also encouraged to eat five small meals a day, avoid snacking and not to eat and drink at the same time.
 They must chew their food thoroughly and not lay down or rest horizontally after eating.
-It is also recommended that patients take a multivitamin supplement as well as calcium and vitamin B12.
+We also encourage our patients to maintain a multivitamin supplement intake, as well as calcium and vitamin B12.

 The operation itself is performed through keyhole surgery and on average takes one hour with an average hospital stay of 2-3 days.
-Patients need to take 2 weeks off work and the recovery period is 3-4 weeks.
-Although there is no implanted device the disadvantages of this procedure are that it is not adjustable or reversible and carries general surgical risks which include blood clots, bleeding, infection, and pneumonia.
-There is also a risk of leakage at the suture/staple edge line of the stomach and a risk of newly diagnosed reflux disease.
-Patients are required to make a lot of effort for initial weight loss.
+Patients need to take two weeks off work, and the recovery period is 3-4 weeks.
+Although there is no implanted device, the disadvantages of this procedure are that it is not adjustable or reversible and carries general surgical risks which include blood clots, bleeding, infection, and pneumonia.
+There is also a risk of leakage at the suture/staple edge line of the stomach and a chance of newly diagnosed reflux disease.
+Patients are required to make much effort for initial weight loss.

-The advantages are that it does not require a medical device implant into the body, the pyloric valve and small intestine are kept intact.
-The gastric sleeve reduces hunger because the portion of the stomach that produces Ghrelin; the hunger-stimulating hormone has been removed.
-Patients have few food intolerances and therefore there is a low risk of malnutrition.
+The advantages are that it does not require a medical device implant into the body; the pyloric valve and small intestine are kept intact.
+The gastric sleeve reduces hunger because of the portion of the stomach that produces Ghrelin; due to the hunger-stimulating hormone being removed.
+Patients have few food intolerances, and therefore there is a low risk of malnutrition.
 A sleeve is an option for patients who do not qualify for band or bypass and can be converted to a gastric bypass for additional weight loss.

 In terms of expected weight loss, there is a faster rate of weight loss compared to the band.
 The short-term results have been primarily favourable, especially in low BMI patients (BMI 35 – 45).
-The expected weight loss is an average of 55% of excess weight at 2 years.
-At the moment long-term results are not yet available
+The expected weight loss is an average of 55% of excess weight at two years.
+At the moment, long-term results are not yet available.

 Now let’s take a look at the gastric band procedure:

 The band is also a restrictive procedure which slows down digestion, therefore, limiting the amount of food that can be eaten and create a feeling of fullness earlier with less food.
-The anatomy is not changed in any way and during the operation, a new small stomach pouch is created by placing an adjustable silicone band around the top part of the stomach and the access port is placed just under the skin to enable the clinic to access the port to perform adjustments.
+The anatomy isn’t changed in any way.
+During the operation, a new small stomach pouch is created by placing an adjustable silicone band around the top part of the stomach.
+The access port is placed just under the skin to enable the clinic to access the port to perform adjustments.

-The actual operation is performed by keyhole surgery and takes approximately an hour, in some cases the surgery is done as a day case otherwise it is an overnight stay.
-Patients need to take a week off work and recovery time is 2 weeks.
-The band is adjustable and the operation is fully reversible.
+The actual operation is performed by keyhole surgery and takes approximately an hour; in some cases, the surgery is a day procedure; otherwise, it is an overnight stay.
+Patients need to take a week off work, and recovery time is two weeks.
+The band is adjustable, and the operation is fully reversible.

-The disadvantages of the gastric band are the normal general surgical risks including infection.
+The disadvantages of the gastric band are the normal general surgical risks, including infection.
 A band slippage (<5%), band erosion (<1%), or port problems.
-If inappropriate foods have eaten the stoma can become obstructed causing discomfort and pain.
-On the weight loss journey, the band needs to be filled and adjusted in the clinic by either a surgeon or specialist nurse.
+If inappropriate foods have eaten the stoma can become obstructed, causing discomfort and pain.
+During your weight loss journey, the band needs to be filled and adjusted by either a surgeon or specialist nurse.
 Patients need to make an effort to eat in the prescribed way for the initial weight loss to occur.

 The advantages of the gastric band are that the operation is simple and relatively safe.
 It is reversible and adjustable and does not remove or alter any part of the stomach or intestines.
-The hospital stay is short with a quick recovery period.
-There is a low risk of malnutrition as well as a low rate of major complications.
-There is an excellent App called the Bioring Gastric Band which helps to both support and educate the patient on their weight loss journey and is very user-friendly.
+The hospital stay is short, with a quick recovery period.
+There is a low risk of malnutrition as well as a flat rate of significant complications.
+There is an excellent App called the BioRing Gastric Band, which helps to both support and educate the patient on their weight loss journey and is very user-friendly.

 In terms of weight loss with a gastric band, it occurs at a slow and steady rate settling at the final goal weight 2-3 years after surgery.
-Patients can lose 40-50% after 1 year and 55% after 5 years, there is excellent long-term data on gastric banding.
+Patients can lose 40-50% after one year and 55% after five years, there are excellent long-term data on gastric banding.

-When you are considering your weight loss options remember to keep in mind that surgery is only a tool to help you lose weight and that regardless of which procedure you choose you to need to make an effort to change your lifestyle and eating behaviours to be successful.
+When considering your weight loss options, remember to keep in mind that surgery is only a tool to help you lose weight, Regardless of which procedure you choose, you to need to make an effort to change your lifestyle and eating behaviours to be successful!